 The thin line between fake news and algorithms causes a lot of confusion and uncertainty – as an SEO agency with years of experience DeSight Studio assures: Nobody will be disadvantaged!

 The individual digital fate of the US president may thus have been clarified.
-But what does the Google algorithm do for users, companies, agencies and online experts (like DeSight Studio) in the rest of the world?
-It is therefore important to know exactly what an “algorithm” is, i.e. an unambiguous rule of action consisting of a finite number of steps to solve a problem.
-An algorithm, for example, is a process in which mathematical formulas convert certain variables (e.g. database entries) into other variables (e.g. sorting).
-For search engines this means (simplified) that web content is brought into a certain order by the connection with search queries and displayed to the user.
+But what does the Google algorithm do for users, companies, agencies, and online experts (like DeSight Studio) in the rest of the world?
+It is therefore essential to know precisely what an “algorithm” is, i.e., an unambiguous rule of action consisting of a finite number of steps to solve a problem.
+An algorithm, for example, is a process in which mathematical formulas convert certain variables (e.g., database entries) into other variables (e.g., sorting).
+For search engines, this means (simplified) that web content is brought into a specific order by the connection with search queries and displayed to the user.

 We have summarized the most important facts about Google’s search algorithm for you:

 The meaning of a word is not always 100% clear, because a word can have different meanings (funny can mean “funny,” but also “strange”).
 The word analysis gives the search query a specific direction.